Luckhoff

 Lückhoff is a small merino sheep farming town in the Free State province of South Africa.
 It was established on the farm Koffiekuil in 1892 and named after a Dutch Reformed Church minister Reverend HJ Luckhoff.

 Nowadays the bulk of the sheep found in this district are dorper sheep and not merino.
 A small number of farmers also stock an indigenous sheep breed known as the damara.

 The town is located 82 km north-west of Philippolis and 56 km west of Fauresmith.
-It was established in 1892 on the farm Koffiekuil.
-Probably named after Heinrich Jacob Luckhoff (1842-1943), Minister of the Dutch Reformed Church in Fauresmith at that time.
+It was established in 1892 on the farm Koffiekuil and probably named after Heinrich Jacob Luckhoff (1842-1943), Minister of the Dutch Reformed Church in Fauresmith at that time.